 - I might actually move the cow art to the right (leaning against the wall, behind the floor container).
-This would give more visual weight to this side, balancing out the visual weight of the chair on the other side
+This would give more visual weight to this side, balancing out the visual weight of the other side.

 - I would ALSO consider adding a lamp in place of the creamy scroll and pare that spot down a bit

-- Secondary key piece: stack of plates with apple
+- SECONDARY KEY PIECE: a stack of plates with apple

 - Also, notice the bit of sheen from the candle holders.
 Sheen is VITAL to any well laid-out display!